 - Loss of companionship and love

 - The loss of protection by the deceased

 - Out-of-pocket funeral costs and/or medical expenses paid by the family

-Then, your attorney will also take into consideration how much income the decedent would have continued to earn if they hadn’t passed away (lost earning potential), loss of wages and earned benefits, and loss of contributions to a retirement savings plan or inheritance.
+Then, your attorney will also take into consideration things like how much income the decedent would have continued to earn if they hadn’t passed away (lost earning potential), loss of wages and earned benefits, and loss of contributions to a retirement savings plan or inheritance.

 Additional items that will all be factored into the value of your Tampa wrongful death claim include the medical and funeral expenses that may have already been paid by the decedent’s estate, and a loss of prospective net accumulations, which refers to the expected value of what the decedent would have earned over the rest of their lifetime.

 Get in Touch with a Wrongful Death Attorney in Tampa

 Your civil lawsuit against the person or persons who are responsible for causing your family member’s death is much different from any criminal charges they may be facing.
 Criminal cases involve penalties such as jail or even prison time and a greater burden of proof than civil cases where the plaintiff is seeking compensation from the at-fault party.

 In either situation, you’ll want an experienced Tampa wrongful death lawyer at Anderson & Anderson to help you navigate your case and fight for the justice you deserve.
 Families of those who have lost a loved one in a wrongful death can schedule a free claim review at our firm by giving us a call at 813-251-0072 or filling out the quick contact form we have included at the bottom of this page.